Lída Baarová: Post-war years

 In Czechoslovakia in 1945, Baarová and her family were taken into custody on suspicion of collaboration with the Germans during the war.
 Her mother died under interrogation; her sister Zorka committed suicide in 1946.
 She herself was released after 18 months of custody due to lack of evidence.
-She had never been convicted or sentenced.
+She had never been convicted nor sentenced.
 While in custody, she was often visited by the puppeteer Jan Kopecký and they eventually married on 27 July 1947.
 Kopecký was a close relative of Václav Kopecký, a prominent politician in the post-war government of Czechoslovakia.
 Kopecký's prominent relative did not approve of the marriage and Kopecký lost his job as a result.
 Kopecký emigrated to Argentina, leaving Lída behind to recuperate in the sanatorium of Dr. Lundwall.

 In Austria in 1949, the actress attempted a comeback, but when the Austrian-British actor Anton Walbrook withdrew from a film where he was cast with her, she left for Argentina to escape the resulting negative media.
 Living in extreme poverty, she decided to return to Italy.
 Her husband stayed in Argentina and they were divorced in 1956.
 Back in Italy, she appeared in several films, including Fellini's I Vitelloni (1953), where she played the wife of a rich merchant.
 In 1958, she moved to Salzburg, where she again performed on stage.
-She married Austrian physician Kurt Lundwall in 1969; he died in 1973 and is buried in Salzburg's Aigner Friedhof.
+She married Austrian physician Kurt Lundwall in 1969; he died in 1972 and is buried in Salzburg's Aigner Friedhof.